 From time to time, we may publish interim top-line or preliminary data from our clinical trials.
-Interim data from clinical trials that we may complete are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues and more patient data become available.
+For example, in May 2023, we reported preliminary Phase 1 data from our clinical trial for XTX101, which data included a partial response observed in one patient treated with XTX101.
+Preliminary and interim data from clinical trials that we may complete are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues and more patient data become available.
 Preliminary or "top-line" data also remain subject to audit and verification procedures that may result in the final data being materially different from the preliminary data previously published.
 As a result, interim and preliminary data should be viewed with caution until the final data are available.
 Adverse differences between preliminary or interim data and final data could significantly harm our business prospects.